Human trafficking call for proposals: After you apply

 We are no longer accepting applications for this call for proposals.
-The deadline for applications was May 14, 2020.
+The deadline for applications was September 11, 2020, at 11:59 a.m. (noon) Pacific time.

-Once you have successfully submitted your application through FluidReview, a confirmation email generated by the system will be sent to the owner of the account in the next 24 hours.
+Once you have successfully submitted your application through FluidReview, a confirmation email generated by the system will be sent to the owner of the account within 24 hours.
 This confirmation email is considered the acknowledgment of receipt of applications.
 To prevent emails from being classified as spam by the email server, organizations should add the following email address to their contacts: CFC.CentreExpertiseSC-CentreofExpertiseGC.SWC@cfc-swc.gc.ca.

 Not all eligible applications will be approved under this call for proposals.
 Funding is limited and subject to the Department’s annual budget considerations and allocation of funds by Parliament.

-The department anticipates communicating decisions made regarding applications in September 2020.
-All decisions (approval or rejection) will be confirmed in writing.
+The Department anticipates communicating decisions made regarding applications by late fall 2020.
+All decisions (approval or rejection) will be confirmed via email.
 The Minister for Women and Gender Equality makes all funding decisions.
 Decisions regarding the assessment of applications are final and there is no appeal process.

 If your project is approved, a program officer will contact you to establish a funding agreement.